gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Add a 'development' install task, which chooses a single variant for an executable to install
 - Need to make standard 'build', 'check' lifecycle tasks available too.
 The `assemble` task should build all buildable variants.
+    - Reasonable behaviour when nothing is buildable on the current machine.
 - Come up with consistent naming scheme for language plugins: 'cpp', 'c', 'assembler', 'java-lang', 'scala-lang', etc

+### Performance

+- Add some performance tests
+- Parallel compilation, some kind of consistency between parallel test execution, parallel task execution, etc.

 ## Later